signalogic/SigSRF_SDK/mediaTest_readme.md

 For core functionality, mediaMin utilizes SigSRF libraries, including [pktlib](#user-content-pktlib) (packet handling and high-capacity media/packet thread workers), voplib (voice-over-packet interface), streamlib (streaming media signal processing), and others.
 Pktlib includes jitter buffer, DTX, SID and media packet re-ordering and repair, packet formatting, and interface to voplib for media decoding and encoding.

 To provide a simple, flexible, ready-to-use interface, mediaMin provides a substantial amount of additional functionality. mediaMin command line options instruct pktlib to operate in "analytics mode" (when packet timestamps are missing or problematic), "telecom mode", or a hybrid mode.
 Typical application examples include SBC transcoding in telecom mode and lawful interception in analytics mode.
 Signal processing may be applied to stream groups, which can be formed on the basis of input stream grouping or arbitrarily as needed.
-Stream group signal processing includes stream merging, interstream alignment, audio quality enhancement, stream deduplication, speech recognition, and real-time encoded RTP packdet output.
+[Stream Group](#user-content-streamgroups) signal processing includes stream merging, interstream alignment, audio quality enhancement, stream deduplication, speech recognition, and real-time encoded RTP packdet output.

 In addition to providing a ready-to-use application, <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin source code</a> demonstrates use of pktlib APIs <sup>[2]</sup> for session creation, packet handling and parsing, packet formatting, jitter buffer, ptime handling (transrating). <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/packet_flow_media_proc.c" target="_blank">Packet/media thread source</a> code used by pktlib is also available to show use of voplib and streamlib APIs <sup>[2]</sup>.